Istpart: Establishment

+Structure

 Istpart was headed by a board of managers (since 1924 - the council).
-Daily management of its work was carried out by the Presidium: the chairman Olminsky, his deputy M. N. Pokrovsky and the secretary V. V. Adoratsky.
-The Istpart consisted of 2 subcommissions: on the history of the "Great Socialist October Revolution" (headed by M. N. Pokrovsky) and on the history of the party (headed by V. I. Nevsky).
-At first, the Istpart consisted of 9 people appointed by the SNK, later its composition was increased.
-The decision of the Central Committee of the RCP (b) of 3 December 1921 determined the states of the central Istpart should be composed of sixty people and each local bureau two people.
+Daily management of its work was carried out by the Presidium: the chairman Olminsky, his deputy Pokrovsky, and the secretary V V. Adoratsky.

+Istpart consisted of 2 subcommissions: on the history of the "Great Socialist October Revolution" (headed by M. N. Pokrovsky) and on the history of the party (headed by V. I. Nevsky).
+At first, the Istpart consisted of 9 people appointed by Sovnarkom, later its composition was increased.
+The decision of the Central Committee of the RKP(b) of December 3, 1921, determined the states of the central Istpart should be composed of sixty people and each local bureau two people.

 Istpart was given the right to organize local bureaus on the territory of the RSFSR and all union republics.
-In the largest cities, in the union republics and regions in the 1920s.
-In the "Regulations on the Istpartition departments under the provincial committees of the RCP (b)", approved by the Central Committee of the RCP (b) (circular of the Central Committee of the RCP (b) No. 27 of 10 August 1923), it was indicated that their task was to "collect and study materials on the history of the October Revolution on the territory of this province and the history of this provincial party organization."
+In the "Regulations on the Istpartition departments under the provincial committees of the RKP(b)", approved by the Central Committee of the RKP(b) (circular of the Central Committee of the RCP (b) No. 27 of 10 August 1923), it was indicated that their task was to "collect and study materials on the history of the October Revolution on the territory of this province and the history of this provincial party organization."

+Local Istpart organizations were established in Petrograd, Moscow, Viatka, Kaluga, Tula, Voznesensk, Nizhny Novgorod, Baku, Barnaul, and other locals.
+Some 21 regional bureaus were established by the end of 1921, each under the supervision of the regional Communist Party Central Committee, with this number ballooning to 72 by the middle of 1922.
+These local organizations were in this early period not under the tight ideological control of the main Istpart organization in Moscow, and sometimes provided pluralistic interpretations of matters that would later become sacrosanct matters of official party orthodoxy.

 Istaprt published over 30 magazines and various collections.
-Since 1921 Istpart published the journal Proletarian Revolution and Bulletin of Istpart, since 1922 the Petrograd Bureau of Istpart has published the journal Krasnaya Chronicle, Istpart of the Central Committee of the Communist Party (b) of Ukraine published Annals of the Revolution, the Kazan Bureau of Istpart published Ways of Revolution.
+In addition to its thick journal, Proletarian Revolution, and an internal Bulletin of Istpart, from 1922 the Petrograd (Leningrad) Bureau of Istpart has published the journal Krasnaya Letopis [Red Chronicle].
+Regional publications were also issued, including Annals of the Revolution, published by the Istpart of the Communist Party of Ukraine, and Paths of Revolution, published by the Kazan Bureau of Istpart.